-"Warranted" means being able to demonstrate why in the particular circumstances of the case it is warranted.
-If the reason is that it is in the Public Interest, then the Provider shall be able to demonstrate that the Public Interest outweighs another right e.g. a right to privacy.
+"warranted" means being able to demonstrate why in the particular circumstances of the case something is warranted.
+If the reason is that it is in the public interest, the Provider must be able to demonstrate that the public interest outweighs another right e.g. a right to privacy.